 - Cross streets at the corner, not mid-block

-To increase safety for vehicles, bicyclists, and pedestrians, the City of Richfield installed traffic-slowing roundabouts in the busy intersections of 66th Street/Lyndale Avenue and 66th Street/Nicollet Avenue.
-These circular designs work by helping traffic to flow seamlessly in one direction.
+To increase safety for vehicles, bicyclists, and pedestrians, the City of Richfield and Hennepin County will be installing traffic-slowing roundabouts in the busy intersections of 66th Street/Lyndale Avenue and 66th Street/Nicollet Avenue.
+These circular designs will work by helping traffic to flow seamlessly in one direction.
 Traffic slows but doesn’t come to a standstill, so the potential for bottlenecks and serious accidents is greatly reduced.

 For many pedestrians, roundabouts are a new experience, but the usual common sense guidelines apply.
 Check for approaching traffic, just as you would if you were crossing a typical street.
 Wait until there is a gap in traffic—or until all approaching traffic yields to you—and cross to the median island (the area at the center of the roundabout).
 The island gives you a safe spot to wait before again checking for traffic and crossing to the other side of the roundabout.